even4void/aliquote/content/post/happy-new-year.md

 ![stata](/img/2020-12-30-16-30-52.png)

 Fortunately, there's an easy solution to [fix missing Stata icons on Linux](https://github.com/kylebarron/stata-png-fix).
 Also, if you want to upgrade, you will probably need to downgrade permissions in `/usr/local/stata` or ̀̀`/usr/local/stata13` (which is where we usually install Stata, here `/usr/local/stata` is just a symlink to `/usr/local/stata13` on my machine), e.g., 777 instead of 755, since downloaded files are saved in `.tmp/` folder under that directory.
 Finally, your `profile.do` file may be stored either as `$HOME/profile.do` or `$HOME/bin/profile.do`.
 I prefer the latter since I don't like dangling files in my HOME directory.
 Further customizations are discussed in the following blog post: [Installing Stata in Linux](https://acarril.github.io/posts/install-stata-linux).
-This is especially relevant if you plan to use the graphical frontend and want a tight OS integartion (i.e., MIME type and shortcut in the activity menu bar).
+This is especially relevant if you plan to use the graphical frontend and want a tight OS integration (i.e., MIME type and shortcut in the activity menu bar).
 And here we go:

 ![stata2](/img/2021-01-01-21-15-49.png)